kent-map/chirpy/_posts/2020-10-01-19c-folkestone-free-library.md

 ---
 title: "Folkestone Free Library"
-description: "Folkestone Free Library grew out of the 1850 Libraries Act but faced local resistance to funding fiction and other controversial reading.
-Changing catalogues, strict rules, and the library indicator reveal how class, gender, and moral authority shaped access to books in late Victorian and early twentieth-century Folkestone."
+description: "Folkestone Free Library opened on the Bayle in 1879, under the Libraries Act of 1850.
+It moved to Grace Street in April 1888, where it had the advantage of being in the same building as the town’s museum.
+The library features in in H. G. Wells’s _Kipps_ (1905)."
 author: Professor Carolyn Oulton
 date: 2020-10-01
 categories: [ 19c ]